hainuo/trpl-ebook/src/the-stack-and-the-heap.md

-% The Stack and the Heap
+% The Stack and the Heap   栈和堆

 As a systems language, Rust operates at a low level.
 If you’re coming from a high-level language, there are some aspects of systems programming that you may not be familiar with.
 The most important one is how memory works, with a stack